101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-1/course.md

 State is a key property for enabling human ecosystems.
 The ability to easily and efficiently transfer value independently has been at the heart of exchanges between humans for centuries.
 When Alice gives 1 shell to Bob, their states change.

-Without a native mechanism to save states on the internet, exchanges could be recorded only through institutions acting as clearing entities.
+Without a native mechanism to save states on the internet, exchanges could be recorded only through institutions acting as clearing entities that require our unconditional trust.

-**Blockchain technology has introduced a method to store the state of the network in a digitally native format**, without the need for intermediaries.
+**Blockchain technology has introduced a decentralized method to store changes to the state of the network in an irrefutable way**, without the need for intermediaries.
 Each participant in these networks is able to keep track, hold and transfer value independently.
 The network stores the history of all preceding events or user interactions, its successive states.

 ## Who benefits from this?

-While cloud services enable businesses to focus more on their business logic and care less about infrastructure it did not solve another fundamental problem of web2: siloed data controlled by platforms.
-It is not in platforms’ interest to give access to their network to anyone; rather they focus on increasing adoption and loyalty, even if that means creating a dependency for users.
+While cloud services enable businesses to focus more on their business logic and care less about infrastructure, it did not solve another fundamental problem of web2: siloed data controlled by platforms.
+It is not in platforms’ interest to give unrestricted access to their network to anyone; rather they focus on increasing adoption and loyalty, even if that means creating a dependency for users.
 User identity, created value, and history are only available in the platforms’ walled-gardens.

 In contrast, **Web3 networking protocols treat Identity and Monetary Assets as native primitives that can be transferred over the network**.
 This is why they are also referred to as the “Open Web”.